 The junk cleaner was a nice addition and helped to remove files we no longer needed, freeing up space on our MacBook device.

 While our overall experience with Sophos was positive, we did note that the scan function was confusing at first use.
 Sophos doesn’t have a quick scan button like most antivirus programs.
 There is a fast scan option instead, which is similar to a quick scan.
-The fast scan is worthy of its name, taking only around 5 minutes to complete.
+The fast scan is worthy of its name, taking only around five minutes to complete.

 The interface was simple, but you need to access the Sophos website to make changes or view a setting, which was frustrating for us during testing.

 Norton and Sophos have similar offerings for customer support, including phone, live chat, online guides, and support forums.
-However, Norton offers 24/7 phone support, while Sophos support hours are limited to Monday through Friday, 8 a.m. to 8 p.m.
-We do like that Sophos provides support videos, which could be helpful for visual learners.
+However, Norton offers 24/7 phone support, while Sophos's support hours are limited to Monday through Friday, 8 a.m. to 8 p.m.
+EST. We do like that Sophos provides support videos, which could be helpful for visual learners.

 Norton vs. Sophos FAQs